bumoproject/bumo-docs-en/website/versioned_docs/version-1.0.0.10/sdk_ios.md

    Member    |     Type  |        Description
    ------------- | --------- | ---------------------
-   sourceAddress|String|Optional, source account address of the operation contractAddress|String|Required, contract account address code|String|Optional, asset code, length limit [0, 1024]; when it is empty, only the contract is triggered issuer|String|Optional, the account address issuing assets; when it is null, only trigger the contract assetAmount|Long|Optional, asset amount, size limit[0, Long.MAX_VALUE]when it is 0, only trigger the contract input|String|Optional, the input parameter of the main() method for the contract to be triggered metadata|String|Optional, note
+   sourceAddress|NSString*|Optional, source account address of the operation contractAddress|NSString*|Required, contract account address code|NSString*|Optional, asset code, length limit [0, 1024]; when it is empty, only the contract is triggered issuer|NSString*|Optional, the account address issuing assets; when it is null, only trigger the contract assetAmount|int64|Optional, asset amount, size limit(0, max(int64)]when it is 0, only trigger the contract input|NSString*|Optional, the input parameter of the main() method for the contract to be triggered metadata|NSString*|Optional, note

 ### ContractInvokeByBUOperation